Students at modular desks collaborate on laptops in a classroom decorated with colorful pennants.

 The ARC supports students as they prepare to transition from high school to college.
 Emphasis is placed on independence and self-advocacy.

-- Staff assist with gathering documentation and testing records.
+• ARC staff assists with gathering documentation and testing records.

 ARC Eligibility and Program Fees

 In order to qualify for services, a student must have either a psychoeducational evaluation, an active IEP or a 504 Plan that was written in the last three years, complete with the appropriate diagnosis.
+There is an additional program fee for students enrolled in the ARC.

 Current parents with questions about the ARC?

-Prospective parents with questions about the ATC?
+Prospective parents with questions about the ARC:

 Being a member of the ARC has provided me with a strong sense of self-belief, showing me that anything is possible.
 Throughout my journey at Serra, Mr. Monnéy and Mrs. Furrer offered support, which has empowered me to advocate for myself.
 I’m truly grateful for the opportunities the ARC has given me.